ibm-cloud-docs/codeengine/cmd_defs.md

 <dt>`--cpu`</dt>
 <dd>The amount of CPU to set for runs of the job.
 This value updates any `--cpu` value that is assigned in the job.
 This value is optional.
 The default value is <code>0</code>.</dd>
 <dt>`-e`, `--env`</dt>
 <dd>Set environment variables for runs of the job.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
-Specify one environment variable per `--env` flag; for example, `--env envA=A --env envB=B`.
+Specify one environment variable per `--env` option; for example, `--env envA=A --env envB=B`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
 <dd>Set environment variables for runs of the job from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables when a new job is run.
 This value is optional.